beiranvand-karim/horse-race-betting/README.md

-# Online Commerce Project
+# Project Purpose

-This is an assessment project for an online commerce company.
+This is an assessment project for a horse race betting.

 ## Available Scripts